-The Library, located in the Learning Resource Center adjacent to Founders Hall, is home to approximately 35,000 print books and 88 periodical titles.
+The Library, located in the Learning Resource Center adjacent to Founders Hall, is home to approximately 35,000 print books and dozens of periodical titles.
 Additionally, the Library provides access to approximately 143,000 ebooks and thousands of online journal and magazine articles.
 The Library also houses extensive collections of compact discs, videos, DVDs, and audio books, and serves as a regional depository for Connecticut State Government Documents.
-It participates in both regional and national automated networks that provide circulation, interlibrary loan, and cataloging services and the online public access catalog.
+It participates in both regional and national automated networks that provide circulation, interlibrary loan, cataloging services and the online public access catalog.
 Full access is given to the shelves, and every effort is made to make the Library a pleasant place in which to study and do research.
-Additionally, students gain off-campus access to the Library's catalog, ebooks, and electronic databases through myCommnet.
+Additionally, students gain off-campus access to the Library's catalog, ebooks, and electronic databases through myCommnet and the Library's online research guides.
 The Library email address may be used to renew books and ask for reference assistance.

 In addition to our library research materials, the Library provides students access to the technology necessary for serious research.
-Thirty-two computers are available for student use.
-Six C-Pods allow small groups of students to research and to prepare projects and presentations; the C-Pods include a fully-loaded computer with a 42-inch plasma television as monitor and multiple keyboards.
+Thirty-two computers, scanners and a printer are available for student use.
+Four C-Pods allow small groups of students to research and to prepare projects and presentations; the C-Pods include a fully-loaded computer with a 42-inch plasma television as monitor and multiple keyboards.
+The Lower Rotunda area of the Library features C-Pods in large group study areas, called Think Tanks, that have a combined seating capacity of more than 20.
 Wi-Fi is available throughout the Library to NCCC students.
-Finally, the Library Lab with twenty computers provides students access to a guiet research space, and also supports classes as a private instruction classroom.
+Finally, the Library Lab with twenty computers provides students access to a quiet research space, and also supports classes as a private instruction classroom.